 ABOUT Digs in Paradise

-The journey allows readers to explore individual responses to life’s curved balls, while learning to accept the very real limitations of believing in the idea of paradise on earth.
+The journey explores individual responses to life’s curved balls, learning how to accept the very real limitations of believing in the idea of paradise on earth.

 REVIEWERS COMMENTS